-While Rwanda has traditionally not been thought of as a classic Big 5 safari destination, it’s four national parks are inhabited by an abundance of animals and birdlife.
-Akagera offers a robust big game experience in a gorgeous lakeside setting, while Nyungwe and Gishwati will round out primate viewing with the challenge of trekking chimpanzees.
+While a Rwanda safari has traditionally not been thought of as a classic Big 5 safari, its four national parks are inhabited by an abundance of animals and birdlife.
+Akagera offers a robust big game experience in a gorgeous lakeside setting, while Nyungwe and Gishwati will round out primate viewing with the challenge of trekking chimpanzees and colobus monkeys.
 The once-in-a-lifetime gorilla trekking experience is the main reason for visiting Rwanda, but the friendly locals, interesting villages, good hiking, and stunning scenery make creates a uniquely diverse experience.
 Rwanda is a destination for active, engaged travelers, happy to pay for the exclusive privilege of observing the great apes in their natural habitat.
 With it’s easy access to the rest of Africa, Rwanda can be a good add-on to a traditional safari or can be a stand alone destination for a shorter stint to Africa.

 A Rwanda safari is an excellent destination for photographers.
 There is something about Rwanda’s humidity and lighting that brings a mystical quality to your photos and you leave with impressive proof of your time in the forests.